Wheel2Motor/voxelizer/README.md

 > Fast mesh volume accumulation, point cloud generation and voxelization functionalities are provided.
 > # Why I wrote this module
 > I've faced the need for calculate mesh volume in approximation, but no lightweight **voxelizer** which includes no dependency and was coded in pure C was found on GitHub, the only one I've found has some bugs.
+> In addition, I hope the implementation can be embeded into python easyly.
 > # Attention
 > This module only support triangle faces, polygons are not supported.
 > # Compile